consensus-oracle/coracle/README.md

 This week focuses on supporting clients and VRR.

 ###### Common backend
-- [ ] Adding support for client and client based events
-- [ ] Remove redundency in parsing logic between the JSON and command line interfaces
+- [x] Remove redundency in parsing logic between the JSON and command line interfaces
-- [ ] Adding protocol specific parameters
+- [x] Adding protocol specific parameters

 ###### Raft
-- [ ] Support AppendEntries
+- [x] Support AppendEntries
-- [ ] Support Client Interation

 ###### VRR
 - [ ] Implement basic VRR (assuming access to persistent storage)

 ###### Simulation frontend (OCaml)
-- [ ] Support for simulating clients
-- [ ] Support for basic client workload
-- [ ] Allow random seed to be set by JSON/command line interface
+- [x] Allow random seed to be set by JSON/command line interface

 ###### Simulation frontend (JS)
-- [ ] Basic client support
-  - [ ] parameter to set number of clients
-  - [ ] parameter to set regularly of client requires
 - [ ] Adding tabs (or similar) to make more space on the page e.g. seperate 'parmeters' and 'results' tabs and seperate 'general', 'raft' and 'vrr' tabs within the 'parameters page'
 - [ ] Change JSON file naming from UUID to date,time,seed

 ###### Demo \& Housekeeping
 - [ ] Add web demo setup instruction to Readme
+- [ ] add web/ and other file change to file overview in Readme

 #### Plan (2/8)
-This week focuses on supporting inputting heterozygous networks.
+This week focuses on supporting inputting heterozygous networks and supporting clients.

 ###### Common backend
 - [ ] Support for simulated node failure
+- [ ] Adding support for client and client based events

 ###### Raft
+- [ ] Support Client Interation

 ###### VRR

 ###### Simulation frontend (OCaml)
 - [ ] Ability to store and query hetrozengous networks, later labelled with parameters like node failure rates, link direction, link latency, probability of packet loss, bandwidth etc..
+- [ ] Support for simulating clients
+- [ ] Support for basic client workload

 ###### Simulation frontend (JS)
 - [ ] Allow the user to select between a set of sample network topologies
 - [ ] Allow the user to draw static network topologies and label it
+- [ ] Basic client support
+  - [ ] parameter to set number of clients
+  - [ ] parameter to set regularly of client requires

 ###### Demo \& Housekeeping